 By Caitlyn Buchanan, 14th May 2018

 The Minister for Business, Enterprise and Innovation has ordered that Section 80, the last section of the Companies Accounting Act 2017, be enacted on the 9th of June 2018.
-This section brings changes from the Companies Registration Office (CRO) regarding the formation of Irish Branch Companies.
+This section brings changes from the Companies Registration Office (CRO) regarding the formation of eternal companies such as Irish Branch Companies.

 Under the Companies Act 2014, only foreign bodies with limited liability who established a branch company in Ireland were required to register the branch with the CRO and file financial statements annually.
 The branch could be registered as an EEA Company or a Non-EEA Company depending on the jurisdiction that the parent company is registered.